glfer is a program for reception and transmission of QRSS/DFCW signals. It is composed of two main parts:

 A more detailed description is in the README file included in the glfer source distribution.

-Here is a screenshot of glfer (click on the picture for a larger image):
+Here is a screenshot of glfer (click on the picture for a larger image [350 kB]):

-glfer is written using the Gtk+ library for the graphical user interfaces, so please make sure that it is already installed on your system before trying to compile the program; the configuration script will anyway warn you if it will not be able to find the Gtk+ libraries.
+glfer is written using the GTK+ library (version > 2.0) for the graphical user interfaces, so please make sure that it is already installed on your system before trying to compile the program; the configuration script will anyway warn you if it will not be able to find the GTK+ libraries.

 You may also use the FFTW library for greater speed and flexibility in FFT calculations; FFTW, by Matteo Frigo and Steven G. Johnson, is available at the FFTW home page; if FFTW is not available, glfer will use its own internal FFT routine.

-You can here download the source code (150 kB) of glfer, release 0.3.4; this release features a new beacon mode, to automatically repeat a predefined message, and an adjustable visual threshold on the spectrogram display.
+You can here download the source code of glfer [167 kB], release 0.4.2; this release features a TX beacon mode, a news spectral estimator and several averaging modes for the spectrogram (added by Edouard Griffiths, F4EXB).

 To compile glfer, after extracting the tar archive, you should just need to type:

-./configure makeand at the end of the compilation you should have the executable file, named glfer, in the current directory, together with mixer, a small utility to set the input/output levels of the soundcard.
+and at the end of the compilation you should have the executable file, named glfer, in the current directory, together with mixer, a small utility to set the input/output levels of the sound card.

 If you like glfer and would like to see some more features, or would like to tell your opinion about the program, please drop me a note.